iyaja/traci/docs/_includes/content.md

 # Added Features

 ## CUDA Parallelization
 In order to speed up the renderer and allow for high-framerate animations, our group took advantage of the CUDA parallelization API.
-Several features were ported over to the CUDA ray-tracer fork: shadows, bounding-volume hierarchies (BVH), texturing, and transforms.
+Several features were ported over to the CUDA ray-tracer fork: shadows, bounding volume hierarchies (BVH), texturing, and transforms.

 Shown below is a basic animation highlighting the performance benefits of rewriting the renderer in CUDA.
 In a basic scene, the parelellization enabled our renderer to output a frame in only 8 ms, allowing for fluid, high-resolution animations.
 To move the sphere, a transform system was written in to allow for easy re-positioning and rotation of the scene objects.
 Observing the specular highlight on the sphere, the real-time lighting effects are still preserved in the scene when animated in parallel.